Native Video Ad

 progressInfo

-Provides video duration, currentTime, and bufferedTime.
+Provides the duration, currentTime, and bufferedTime of the ad video.

 GFPVideoController *videoController = nativeAd.mediaData.videoController;